 for details).
 They're bankrupting hospitals and school districts nationwide.
 Each year in the US, more Americans are killed by illegal alien drunk drivers than American soldiers who've died in Iraq.
 Economics considerations alone should not be dispositive in Republicans' decisions about legislation, so I don't think hearing arguments about the economics of illegal immigration.
 Despite what liberals want you to believe, Republicans whom I respect should, and do, care more about the long term security and well-being of all Utahans than any short-term benefits to the Agricultural community.

 Many legislators have flip-flopped on immigration from one-year to the next, voting only as seems most politically expedient to them at the time, with no real conviction on the issue.
 Orin Hatch is a perfect example.
 If elected, with what power a state representative has, I intend to see tha Utah deals with this issue to the extent a state can.
 WE MUST:

 REPEAL laws and policies giving illegal immigrants favored status, such as our in-state tuition and sanctuary protections.

 PRESSURE Immigration and Customs Enforcement (ICE) to put more ICE agents in Utah.

 FORCE all employers to verify that those they hire are here legally using eVerify.

 CREATE disincentives for employers to hire illegal immigrations, including stiffer criminal penalties.

 I have numbered my shortcomings, and as plentiful as they are, I care intensely about the welfare of the State of Utah.
 If I manage to win the special election in District 17, I will focus all my energies on the demands of the office and well-being of District 17.
-Conservative principles and a passionate zeal for Utah's future are what is most important in a state legislator.
+Conservative principles and Utah's future.

 Republican Candidate in House District 17